Gold

 Many experts point to the fact that it, in most cases, tradition plays a huge part in our love for the shiny stuff – it’s been operating within the world’s currency system for thousands of years.

-Below we have listed five key reasons why gold has been so valuable since its approximate discovery in 3000BC.
+Below are five key reasons why gold is valuable and has been since its approximate discovery in 3000BC.

 The chemical properties of gold have made it very, very useful for creating currency.